-Flume and Hadoop also provide a simple keyword, _HOST, that gets expanded to be the fully qualified domain name of the host machine where the service is running.
-This allows you to have one flume.conf file with the same hdfs.kerberosPrincipal value on all of your agent host machines.
+Flume and Hadoop also provide a simple keyword, _HOST, that expands to the fully qualified domain name of the host machine where the service is running, so you can use one flume.conf file with the same hdfs.kerberosPrincipal value on all of your agent host machines.

 agentName.sinks.sinkName.hdfs.kerberosPrincipal = flume/_HOST@YOUR-REALM.COM